department-of-veterans-affairs/va.gov-team/teams/vsa/onboarding/VSA Technical Orientation.md

 ## Zoom Meetings

 - [https://zoom.us/](https://zoom.us/)
-- Sign in using your company’s Google email account (e.g., [pshort@governmentcio.com](mailto:pshort@governmentcio.com)).
+- Sign in using your company’s email account.
-- Using free for now (40 minute limit for meetings over 3 people):
+- Using free for now (40 minute limit for meetings over 3 people).
 - Create a meeting in Zoom first, then export to email.
 - After the meeting is visible in Google email/calendar, add attendees (from Google, not Zoom).